-The term “State” includes the District of Columbia, Puerto Rico, Guam, the Virgin Islands of the United States, and the Commonwealth of the Northern Mariana Islands.
+The term “state” includes the District of Columbia, Puerto Rico, Guam, the Virgin Islands of the United States, and the Commonwealth of the Northern Mariana Islands (CNMI).
 See INA 101(a)(36).
-As of November 28, 2009, Commonwealth of the Northern Mariana Islands (CNMI) is part of the definition of United States.
-See Consolidated Natural Resources Act of 2008, Public Law 110-229.
-See Chapter 3, Continuous Residence, Section E, Residence in the Commonwealth of the Northern Mariana Islands.
-The term “Service District” is defined as the geographical area over which a USCIS office has jurisdiction.
+As of November 28, 2009, the CNMI is part of the definition of United States.
+See Consolidated Natural Resources Act of 2008, Pub.
+L. 110-229 (May 8, 2008).
+See Chapter 3, Continuous Residence, Section E, Residence in the Commonwealth of the Northern Mariana Islands [12 USCIS-PM D.3(E)].
+The term “service district” is defined as the geographical area over which a USCIS office has jurisdiction.
 See 8 CFR 316.1.

-The Service District that has jurisdiction over an applicant’s application may or may not be located within the State where the applicant resides.
-In addition, some Service Districts may have jurisdiction over more than one State and most States contain more than one USCIS office.
-See 8 CFR 100.4.
+The service district that has jurisdiction over an applicant’s application may or may not be located within the state where the applicant resides.
+In addition, some service districts may have jurisdiction over more than one state and most states contain more than one USCIS office.

 In cases where an applicant changes or plans to change his or her residence after filing the naturalization application, the applicant is required to report the change of address to USCIS so that the applicant’s A-file (with application) can be transferred to the appropriate office having jurisdiction over the applicant’s new place of residence.